rudiansen/LifeCoach-Client/README.md

 # LifeCoach Client

 This repository contains a web service client which invoke SOAP web service server deployed in the following URL https://lifecoach-181499.herokuapp.com/ws/people?wsdl.
-It shows some examples of consuming SOAP-based web services.
+It shows some examples of consuming SOAP-based web services methods.

 ## How does it work?